Ecological design principles

 Ecological principles as seen in Charlotte Findlater designs

-My designs acknowledge the impact of climate change, and increasing CO2 emissions.
-I bring a more environmentally conscious approach to design, considering at each point:
+Our designs acknowledge the impact of climate change, and increasing CO2 emissions.
+Our team brings a more environmentally conscious approach to design, considering at each point:

 - the choice of materials

 - the energy consumed in creating these materials

 - the disposal of waste

 Ecological design is a term defined by Sim Van Der Ryn and Stuart Cowan.

 “Any form of design that minimises environmentally destructive impacts”